Do you ever feel like you can't win? That no matter what you do, your fibromyalgia will always find a way to get the best of you. You're not alone.

 Fibromyalgia is a condition that is so much more than only painful muscles and fatigue.
-Not only does it cause pain, but eventually, it challenges your entire way of life – feelings, attitude, and other emotions.
+Not only does it cause pain, but eventually, it challenges your entire way of life – feelings, attitudes, and other emotions.

 No one knows the exact reason for the link.
 It could be that the same changes or abnormalities in the nervous system and brain chemistry, which make a person more sensitive to pain, also cause them to be more prone to depression.